brevzin/cpp_proposals/1065_constexpr_invoke/constexpr-invoke.md

   // ...
 }</code></pre></blockquote>

 The definition of the *simple call wrapper* (used only for `mem_fn`) is changed to be a refinement of *perfect forwarding call wrapper*, instead of *argument forwarding call wrapper*.
 These make the invocation operator conditionally `constexpr` and `noexcept`.
-In addition we state explicitly the copy/move constructor/assignment of simple care wrapper is core constant expression. [ *Note*: The definition of simple call wrapper is still required to guarantee assignability. ]
+In addition we state explicitly the copy/move constructor/assignment of simple call wrapper is core constant expression. [ *Note*: The definition of simple call wrapper is still required to guarantee assignability. ]

 The requirement of copy/move operation to be defined in terms of state entities is now extended to any argument forwarding call wrapper (as we define them for `not_fn` and `bind`).